sleepyydash/dotfiles/README.md

 # Dotfiles
-My dotfiles with my configs for my terminal, fastfetch and Geany
+My dotfiles with my configs for my kitty with Oh-my-zsh,fastfetch and Geany

 ## Fastfetch config
 Examples: